Yes, it is possible to get rid of codling moths using time-tested, organic and natural techniques. Here’s how:

 Codling moth larvae are pink or creamy white caterpillars with mottled brown heads that tunnel through apples directly to the core.
 As they feed, they push out mounds of fecal material, called frass, which gathers around the entrance hole.
 Damage lowers the market value of the fruit and makes it unfit for human consumption.
 Alternate host plants include pears, crabapples, walnuts and stone fruits.

 Note: The codling moth was introduced to North America by the colonists more than 200 years ago and is now one of the leading pests in home orchards.

-Note: Bt-kurstaki and spinosad sprays are moderately effective, since the larvae spend so little time feeding outside the fruit.
+- Bt-kurstaki (Bt) and Spinosad sprays are moderately effective since the larvae spend so little time feeding outside the fruit.
 Apply during egg hatching only (consult with a local extension agent for exact times).

-Tip: In spring, band tree trunks tightly with corrugated cardboard strips (4-6 inches wide) to provide a site for the larvae to spin their cocoons.
+Tip: In spring, band tree trunks tightly with corrugated cardboard strips (4- to 6-inches wide) to provide a site for larvae to spin their cocoons.
 Remove and destroy the strips after cocoons are formed.